jgraph/www.diagrams.net-source/_posts/2021-02-03-data-governance-lockdown.md

 - Translation of vsd/vss/vdx files to vsdx. diagrams.net understands vsdx natively in JavaScript on the client.
 - Import of Gliffy files.
 - Migration of EMF images embedded in vsd/vsdx files.
-EMF licensing means only the Windows operating system be manipulate these.
+EMF licensing means only the Windows operating system may manipulate these.
 - Generation of PlantUML diagrams.
 PlantUML is written in Java.
 - Generation of PDFs of diagrams.
 - Collaborative editing by sending only deltas of changes to other editors.